fbpx

 Business Account

-Because we’re looking at PayPal from a primarily business perspective, we will be focusing the remainder of this article on PayPal fees for Business accounts.
+Because we’re looking at PayPal from a business perspective, we will be focusing the remainder of this article on PayPal fees for Business accounts.

-An Overview of PayPal Fees
+An Overview of PayPal Business Fees

 Payment Processing Fees

 Fees will vary depending on your specific type of PayPal payment.
-You can use the following table to determine the fees for any given transaction (current as of February 27, 2023):
+You can use the following table to determine the fees for any given transaction (current as of December 7, 2023):

 Payment TypePercentage of Amount FeeFixed Fee (USD*)